 - Diabetic Snacks Before Bed

 - 19 diabetes low carb meals you can (almost) make without a recipe

 Have you tried quinoa yet?
 It's super easy to prepare and is a great source of protein, fiber and vitamins.
 Many people find they have less of a glucose spike after eating quinoa than other carbs.

 Try substituting quinoa for other carbs in your recipes- quinoa instead of pasta in your favorite pasta salad makes a nice, refreshing change.
-Be sure to check your glucose level to see how your body responds to this carb source.
-1/2 cup cooked quinoa has about 20gm total carb.
+Toasted quinoa is great sprinkled on veggies.
+Be sure to check your glucose level to see how your body responds to this carb source. ½ cup cooked quinoa has about 20gm total carb.

 Salsa is a versatile addition to your diabetes grocery list.
 Try to find salsa with a lower sodium level if possible.
 Salsa can be enjoyed as a dip (of course), a topping for fish, chicken breasts and veggies.
 Combine salsa with your favorite grain (brown rice, quinoa,etc) for a tasty side dish.
 Once opened, store salsa in the refrigerator up to 1 month.

 Include olive oil and avocado oil in this group.
 Studies abound regarding the health benefits of olive oil.
 Be sure to measure your oil to keep calories under control.
 Olive oil with herbs added can be used in place of butter on bread and can also be used to make delicious salad dressings and roasted tomatoes, onions and mushrooms, chickpeas and carrots!